Special Considerations for Your Fume Hood Blowers & Exhaust System:

 The types of fumes you exhaust from your fume hood are directly related to the type of blower you’ll need.
 Many standard airfoil bypass fume hoods require a simple epoxy coated steel blower.
-This is the least expensive type blower you can buy, but it’s not right for every application.
+This is the least expensive type of blower you can buy, but it’s not right for every application.
 If you are working with any type of explosive materials, you will want to use an explosion proof blower, usually fiberglass or plastic blowers.
 Explosion proof/spark resistant blowers usually have a totally enclosed motor so that any potential fumes that go through the air stream do not interact with the electrical current or spark of the motor itself.
 The fan impellers on this type of blower are also non-sparking.
-If your application is located in an area near a coast and you’re concerned about saltwater corrosion, go with all plastic blowers or PVC blowers.
+If your application is in an area near a coast and you’re concerned about saltwater corrosion, go with all plastic blowers or PVC blowers.
 You won’t have to worry about replacing it nearly as fast as a steel coated blower.

 Getting the right size blower is essential to the successful operation of your fume hood.
 The chemical hoods manufacturer will dictate the amount of air you need to move in order to operate the fume hood at 75 feet per minute (fpm), 100 fpm, 125 fpm or 150 fpm.
 The manufacturer will state the airflow that’s needed, stated in cubic feet per minute (cfm), at a designated level of static pressure, stated in inches.
 Static pressure is best described this way:

 S.P.
 Static Pressure.
 Resistance to air flow measured in inches of water gauge (WG).
 The static pressure is the total of the negative pressure on the suction side of the plastic blowers and the positive pressure on the discharge side.
 Resistance is caused by fume hoods, ductwork, elbows, stacks, filters, or anything else that impedes the free flow of air.